JawThrow/ICSPCodec/README.md

 I attached the above picture for conceptual understanding about spiral search.
 I hope there is no misunderstanding.
 ICSP Codec moves search block by a pixel unit and find a similar block which has minimum SAD(Sum of Absolute Difference) between current block and seach block.

 Up to this point, it was a conceptual explanation of inter prediction.
-The inter prediction consists of motion estimation and motion compensation, and I will briefly explain the two process.
+The inter prediction consists of motion estimation and motion compensation.
+I will briefly explain these two processes.

 #### Motion Estimation
 Simplly speaking, motion estimation is to generate a motion vector that represents the distance between a current block position and a similar block which has the smallest SAD.